House of Dextra: Build Guide

 | Total | $700.27 |

 Additional tools: electrical tape, screwdriver kit, micro cutters (~$31).
-And a 3D printer that can print PLA.
+A 3D printer is required.

-Optional: HN-X330-N101 servo horns for each motor for extra-sturdy joints.
-We left one side free-floating with a printed spacer (Idler STL), which works fine.
+Optional: HN-X330-N101 servo horns for extra-sturdy joints.
+One side can be left free-floating with the printed Idler spacer.

 Print Guide